A Brief History

 NOW today claims 550,000 members in all 50 states, with 550 local chapters in each of those states plus Washington, DC.
 The fight over abortion rights (and “reproductive rights“) and the Equal Rights Amendment (ERA) continues, as does the demand for “equal pay for equal work.”
 Other issues such as gay rights, eliminating racism, domestic violence, economic justice, and constitutional equality (through the ERA or other means) remain as “core issues.”
 Sexual harassment in the workplace or elsewhere is also a topic under attack by NOW.

-If there ever was a doubt that “you can’t please everybody” the fact that even some ardent feminists criticize NOW as being “too inclusive” and not radical enough.
-How about you?
+If there ever was a doubt that “you can’t please everybody” the fact that even some ardent feminists criticize NOW as being “too inclusive” and not radical enough is proof.
+Question for students (and subscribers): How about you?
 Do you support an Equal Rights Amendment?
-Let us know.
+Let us know in the comments section below this article.

 For more information, please see…